Did you know that you may have an option to rollover a 457 “deferred comp” plan if you have retired from or left a company that offered the plan?

 In the past, 457 plans had limited investment and rollover options, however, guidelines have since changed.
 Now, if you retire or leave your job, you can transfer your 457 to a traditional IRA or other qualified 401(k) plan, tax-free.
 This option to consolidate your retirement savings plans may be an advantage because it makes it easier to manage your money in one place.
 Better yet, you may be able to take advantage of other investment options that could potentially grow your money to help meet your retirement income requirements.

 There are some exceptions.
-You are ineligible for the rollover if you are already receiving distributions as equal periodic payments for ten years, if you are receiving distributions as annuity payments over your lifetime, or if you’ve started receiving minimum distributions because you are 70½.
+You are ineligible for the rollover if you are already receiving distributions as equal periodic payments for ten years, if you are receiving distributions as annuity payments over your lifetime, or if you’ve started receiving minimum distributions because you've reached the required age.

 457 plan or deferred compensation plans can be complicated.
 We recommend that you consult with a tax consultant to understand your options so that you don’t incur any tax penalties or unnecessary fees.

 This information brought to you by: